underscore-finance/underscore-docs/user-wallet.md

 Yes.
 You keep custody of the owner keys and ultimate control of the assets.
 Managers can execute only the bounded actions you authorize onchain; they never receive custody or open-ended signing authority.

 **What happens if Underscore disappears?**
 Your funds remain safe and accessible.
 The smart contracts are immutable and don't depend on Underscore's servers.
-You could interact with your wallet directly through BaseScan or any other interface, and inspect current deployments and protocol configuration in the [Params Explorer](https://params.underscore.finance/deployments).
+You could interact with your wallet directly through BaseScan or any other interface.
+Current deployments and protocol configuration are also available in the [Params Explorer](https://params.underscore.finance/deployments).

 **Can I migrate to a new wallet?**
 Yes.
 The protocol includes a migration system that lets you move funds and copy your configuration (managers, payees, whitelist) to a new Programmable Wallet.
 Useful if you want access to new features or need to restructure your setup.